ataguru/TalkWithYourFiles/README.md

 # Talk-With-Your-Files (LLM Langchain GUI)

 ## Description
 Talk-With-Your-Files is a graphical user interface (GUI) application powered by LLM (Langchain Language Model).
-It allows you to ask questions about your PDF, DOCX, or TXT files and get relevant answers.
+It allows you to ask questions about your PDF, DOCX, CSV, or TXT files and get relevant answers.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your-username/Talk-With-Your-Files.git`